Chandigarh: Education

 and Research (NITTTR), Post Graduate Government College, and DAV College.

 According to the Chandigarh administration's department of education, there are a total of 115 government schools in Chandigarh, including Government Model Senior Secondary School, Sector 16, Jawahar Navodaya Vidyalaya, Bhavan Vidyalaya, convent schools like St. Anne's Convent School, St. John's High School, Chandigarh, Sacred Heart Senior Secondary School and Carmel Convent School, and other private schools like Delhi Public School and D.A.V.
 Public School.

+Chandigarh has also emerged as a significant hub for IAS coaching centres in North India.
+With the ever-increasing popularity of civil services among the youth, the city has seen a proliferation of coaching institutes catering to UPSC aspirants.
+According to a survey conducted by O2 IAS Academy, many students from neighbouring states like Himachal Pradesh, Haryana, Punjab, and Union territory of Jammu and Kashmir prefer Chandigarh over Delhi for their IAS preparation due to its superior living conditions, access to educational resources, and quality teaching.
+Local Educational Institutes have contributed to the growing prominence of Chandigarh as a centre for civil services preparation.

 Sports

 The Sector 16 Stadium has been a venue of several international cricket matches, but it has lost prominence after the PCA Stadium was constructed in Mohali.
-It still provides a platform for cricketers in this region to practice and play inter-state matches.
+It still provides a platform for cricketers in this region to practise and play inter-state matches.

 The Chandigarh Golf Club has a 7,202-yard, 18-hole course known for its challenging narrow fairways, dogleg 7th hole, and floodlighting on the first nine holes.